 It’s no secret that December is one of the most festive months of the year.
 Many religious, cultural, corporate, and international events are held during this month.

 Most of us associate December with Global holidays such as Christmas and New Year’s Eve.
 However, did you know that apart from these two holidays, there are a number of other holidays that are celebrated worldwide?
-The purpose of this post is to provide information for those who do not but would like to learn more, this post for you.
+The purpose of this post is to provide information for those who do not but would like to learn more, this post is for you.
 In this post, we’ll take you through different holidays celebrated in other parts of the world during the month of December.
 Let us now begin without further ado, let’s get started!

 We start our list of December Global holidays with Christmas, which is celebrated on December 25th.
 It’s the holiday that marks the birth of the messiah of Christianity – Jesus Christ.
 The celebrations that Christians take part in on this special day vary across the globe.
 For instance, in England and the United States of America, people indulge in celebratory rituals such as decorating their homes with Christmas trees, exchanging gifts, and family dinners.